Robert Flournoy Hosford: Wesleyan Methodist Church of Hosford

-In 1901, Robert Flournoy Hosford oversaw the construction of the Wesleyan Methodist Church of Hosford.
+In 1901, Hosford oversaw the construction of the Wesleyan Methodist Church of Hosford.
 It was built with the lumber from Truman Edward Thomas' sawmill, which was the same sawmill that built the Grave Brothers Mill in Hosford.
 The wood used to construct the church include heart pine as well as cypress.
 In addition, there is a 19th Century bell in the bell tower.
 The church was originally the Hosford Methodist Episcopal Church South and later became the Hosford Wesleyan Methodist Church.
 The last service was held in the church in 1991.
 While it was maintained for many years, the church eventually fell into disrepair.
 Then in the early 2000s, the Florida historic preservation society awarded a $400,000 grant that was used to restore the church.
 The Wesleyan Methodist Church of Hosford is the oldest standing structure in Liberty County, Florida.
 The Liberty County Board of Commissioners currently has a 99-year lease on the church and the church is used for public purposes.